 - A. Services performed at the Office of the President on behalf of the entire University include the following: research funding allocations; academic planning; health science programs; faculty, staff and student policies; budget development, negotiation, and allocation; external and governmental relations; facilities administration; audit; corporate accounting; research policy; central administrative databases; treasurer functions; and legal affairs.
 There are also special services requested by and performed for specific campuses. - B. As described in sections 1.1.0 and 1.2.0 above, the financial accounting system records and accumulates expenditures according to funding source, program purpose and expense categories.
 The expenditures of the Office of the President as well as those at each of the ten campus locations are separately identifiable within the formal accounting system.
-The information accumulated in the accounting system is reclassified into cost pools in accordance with OMB Circular A-21.

-- C. Office of the President costs are reclassified into the cost pools of building use, equipment use, operation and maintenance, general administration, sponsored project administration, library, student administration and services, instruction, research, other sponsored activities and other institutional activities.
-Adjustments are made to these pools to reflect services provided to the three Government-owned, Contractor-operated facilities and five teaching hospitals.
-The building, equipment and operation and maintenance costs which support the departments and units within the Office of the President are allocated to the other cost pools within the Office of the President based on salary and wages.
+The information accumulated in the accounting system is reclassified into cost pools in accordance with OMB Circular 2 CFR Part 200. - C. Office of the President costs are reclassified into the cost pools of building use, equipment use, operation and maintenance, general administration, sponsored project administration, library, student administration and services, instruction, research, other sponsored activities and other institutional activities.
+Adjustments are made to these pools to reflect services provided to the Government-owned, Contractor-operated facility and five teaching hospitals.
+The building and, equipment and operation and maintenance interest costs which support the departments and units within the Office of the President are allocated to the other cost pools within the Office of the President based on salary and wages total assigned square footage.
+The equipment costs which support the departments and units within the Office of the President are allocated to the other cost pools within the Office of the President based on salary and wages.
 Operation and maintenance costs such as facility planning which benefit the entire University are allocated to campuses based on the ratio of total assigned square footage at the campuses.
 General administration costs are allocated to campuses based on the ratio of total current funds expenditures at the campuses.
 Sponsored projects administration costs are allocated to campuses based on the ratio of total sponsored project receipts at the campuses.
+California Digital Library costs are allocated 10% to the Office of the President, and 90% to campuses based on the ratio of total library costs at the campuses.
 Library costs are allocated to campuses based on the ratio of total library costs at the campuses.
 Student administration and services costs are allocated to campuses based on the ratio of total student activity costs at the campuses.
 Services performed for specific campuses are recharged to those campuses and do not appear as central office costs.
-Details of the cost pool adjustments made to reflect the cost of services provided by the Office of the President to the GOCO facility and medical centers are contained in the cost plan for the UC Office of the President, submitted to the HHS Division of Cost Allocation as part of their review of the Facilities and Administrative Rate Proposal (FY 2005-06). - D. Beginning July 1, 2000, the accounting office of the Los Angeles campus provides general accounting support for the Office of the President.
-The cost of this service is transferred to the Office of the President's general administration cost pool during the indirect cost rate
+Details of the cost pool adjustments made to reflect the cost of services provided by the Office of the President to the GOCO facilities and medical centers are contained in the cost plan for the UC Office of the President, submitted to the HHS Division of Cost Allocation as part of their review of the Facilities and Administrative Rate Proposal. - D. None.
+Beginning July 1, 2020, the accounting office of the Los Angeles campus will no longer provide general accounting support for the Office of the President.

-COST ACCOUNTING STANTDARDS BOARD DISCLOSURE STATEMENT REQUIRED BY PUBLIC LAW 100-679 EDUCATIONAL INSTITUTIONS calculation process.
+Γ ACCOUNTING STANDARDS BOARD PART VII-CONTINUATION SHEET REQUIRED BY PUBLIC LAW 100-679 EDUCATIONAL INSTITUTIONS NAME OF REPORTING UNIT University of California, Riverside Item No. Item Description Revision Number 3, Effective Date 01/01/2018

-PART VII CENTRAL SYSTEM OR GROUP EXPENSES

-No. Item Description Revision Number 2, Effective Date 11/30/10